stevenjlho/leetcode/solutions/24. Swap Nodes in Pairs/README.md

 ## Intuition

-We need to handle three main tasks: swapping nodes, maintaining the connection with the rest of the list, and progressing through the list.
+The intuition is to iterate through the list in pairs and reverse their order by adjusting the next pointers, effectively swapping each pair of adjacent nodes.

 ## Approach

-1. If the list has fewer than two nodes (`head` is null or `head.next` is null), return the head as no swapping is needed.
+1. Check if the list is empty or contains only one node.
+If so, no swap is needed; return the head as is.
-2. Create a dummy node to simplify the handling of edge cases.
+2. Create a dummy node and point its next to the head of the list.
+This dummy node acts as a placeholder to simplify the swapping logic at the head of the list.
-3. Initialize `prevNode` to point to `dummyNode`.
-It always marks the node before the current pair that are being processed for swapping.
+3. Use a variable `prev` to keep track of the node immediately before the current pair being swapped.
+Initialize `prev` with the dummy node.
-4. Initialize `curNode` to point to `head`, as the first node of the pair that is being swapped.
-5. As long as `curNode` and `curNode.next` are not null (ensuring there are two nodes to swap), proceed with the swapping logic.
-   - Link `prevNode.next` to the second node in the pair (`curNode.next`).
+4. Iterate through the list while the next two nodes in the pair exist.
-   - Update `curNode.next` to point to the node after its pair, effectively skipping one node (the second node of the pair).
-   - Set the `next` of the second node in the pair to `curNode`, completing the swap.
+   - Identify the first and second nodes in the current pair.
-   - Move `prevNode` to `curNode`, positioning it before the next pair to be swapped.
+   - Perform the swap by adjusting the next pointers: point the first node's next to the second node's next, then link second node back to the first node, and finally point the `prev` node's next to the second node(now first after swap).
-   - Advance `curNode` to its next node, moving to the next pair.
+   - Update `prev` to the first node of the swapped pair, moving it two positions forward for the next iteration.
-6. Return `dummyNode.next`, which points to the new head of the swapped list.
+5. After the loop, the list's head is effectively the dummy node's next.
+Return this as the new head of the list.

 ## Complexity